 Part of that planning should be contingencies for your major products.
 If a product makes up a significant portion of your sales, you should have an idea of what you would do if the key ingredients became unavailable or increased drastically in price.
 If you do not have an alternative source already considered, then you’re reacting to the crisis.
 If you have an alternative supplier in the wing that you stay in regular or periodic contact with, you’re responding to the crisis.

-Do your research and verify the claim.
+Do your research and verify the claim

-It should be easy to verify an Act of God claim.
+It should be easy to verify an Act of God’s claim.
 Make sure the complaint from your supplier is a universal issue and not a mistake they simply made.
-It’s easy to see if California has been under a drought or not.
+It’s easy to see if California has been under drought or not.
 Several years ago, a supplier of ours invoked an Act of God Clause simply because they felt many months after the contract was signed they had negotiated a bad deal.
 While we would not take them to court over their insistence the issue was outside of their control, we did discontinue utilizing the supplier.
 It became an integrity issue.

 Once you’ve verified the claim by your supplier, research to see if you can tell when the disaster will stop.
 Check to see if crops are growing again or if they can bring them in from other areas.
 That information will help you evaluate the length of the crisis.
 Anything under three months is considered short term.
 The length of your crisis may depend on the product as well.
 While chickens take eight to nine weeks to go from egg to plate, steak is more like 18 to 24 months.
 Evaluating the time period based on the ingredient is crucial.

-Most importantly, put the customer first.
+Most importantly, put the customer first

 There is a difference between losing money by selling a product and making less money on a product over the short-term.
 Evaluate that first, and if you can continue to sell your product without losing money, strongly consider doing so without raising prices.
 It’s better to make a little less for a few months when the margins will eventually recover than to disappoint customers by taking the product off the menu or raising prices on it.
 This creates goodwill with your customers because they know you have their best interests at heart.

 For example, Penn Station’s lemon supplier faced high winds that damaged crops, so we’re facing a huge lemon shortage.
 Instead of removing fresh-squeezed lemonade, one of our signature products, from the menu or raising the price, we made the conscious decision to operate business as usual.
-We are encouraging franchisees to find lemons from alternative sources if they must to keep lemonade on the menu.
+We are encouraging franchisees to find lemons from alternative sources if they must to keep the lemonade on the menu.
 Are lemons harder to find and more expensive?
 Yes, but our customers trust us, and we want to maintain that trust with them.

 Customers that trust and respect you will be rightfully disappointed if you remove a product from the menu or significantly raise its prices for a short-term crisis.
 It’s much better to take care of guests and put in the extra time and money to find alternative sources for the product until your regular supplier is operating normally again.